 What are the signs and symptoms of Wilms tumor?

 There are few signs of Wilms tumor.
 The most common sign is a firm mass in the belly.
+Some children have belly pain or blood in the urine.
+Other children are found to have high blood pressure in the doctor’s office.
 The tumor expands slowly and is usually quite large when detected.

 What treatment options are available for kids with Wilms tumor?